Many mortgages for over 60s do not feature on the leading comparison sites.

 Santander mortgages for individuals over 60 can be secure if you meet their eligibility criteria.
 The safety of the mortgage depends on your financial stability, ability to meet repayments, and the terms of the mortgage agreement.

-Santander, like other reputable lenders, typically assesses applicants’ financial circumstances thoroughly.
-Understanding the terms, interest rates, and any associated fees is essential before committing.
+Like other reputable lenders, Santander typically assesses applicants’ financial circumstances thoroughly.
+Before committing, understanding the terms, interest rates, and associated fees is essential.
 Additionally, consulting with a financial advisor can provide personalized guidance to ensure the safety and suitability of the mortgage for your specific situation.

 Does the Rio mortgage calculator help you determine your loan-to-value ratio?